Jump to section:

 - If you are responding to the Examining Authority’s questions, please be clear about which question(s) you are responding to.

-- Representations must not include hyperlinks to documents/evidence hosted on a third party website eg technical reports, media articles etc. The Examining Authority, Interested Parties and the Secretary of State cannot rely on documents/evidence that the Inspectorate cannot directly control in respect of availability and content (including from a UK GDPR perspective).
-Any hyperlinks of this type will be redacted from representations by the Inspectorate prior to publication.
+- Hyperlinks to documents/evidence hosted on a third- party website (such as commercial websites, social media etc) cannot be accepted and will be redacted from representations by the Inspectorate prior to publication.
+This is because the Examining Authority, Interested Parties and the Secretary of State cannot rely on documents/evidence that the Inspectorate cannot directly control in respect of availability and content (including from a UK GDPR perspective).

 6.1 It is preferable for files to be submitted in Microsoft Word (‘.doc’ or ‘.docx’) or Adobe (‘.pdf’) formats.